|

 Australia's oldest political party is the Australian Labor Party, a

 moderate social democratic party based on trade union affiliates.
-Since the Second
+Since

-a free-market conservative party, which was in power from 1949 to 1972 and 1975 to 1983,
+a free-market conservative party, which was in power from 1949 to 1972, 1975 to 1983,

-and has been in power since 1996.
+and 1996 to 2007.
 It usually governs in coalition with the

 National Party of Australia, a rural conservative

-parties are represented in the Senate, which is elected on a proportional basis.
-These are
+which is elected on a proportional basis.

 |